neondatabase/website/content/docs/conceptual-guides/branching.md

 _**Note:**_ You can also query branch from the Neon SQL Editor.
 See [Query with Neon's SQL Editor](../../get-started-with-neon/query-with-neon-sql-editor).

-You can obtain a branch connection string from the **Connection Details** widget on the project dashboard.

 1. In the Neon Console, select a project from the project drop-down list.
-3. On the project **Dashboard**, under **Connection Details**, select the branch, database, and user you want to connect with.
+2. On the project **Dashboard**, under **Connection Details**, select the branch, database, and user you want to connect with.
-4. Copy the connection string.
+3. Copy the connection string.
 A connection string includes your user name, the endpoint name, and database name.
 The endpoint is the compute instance associated with the branch.
-5. Obtain a password for your branch by navigating to **Settings** > **Users**.
+4. Obtain a password for your branch by navigating to **Settings** > **Users**.
 Select the user you want to connect with and click **Reset password**.
-6. Add your password to the connection string as shown and connect with `psql`:
+5. Add your password to the connection string as shown and connect with `psql`:

   ```bash
   psql postgres://<user>:<password>@ep-snowy-butterfly-311850.cloud.stage.neon.tech/main